 And so ends my coverage of the Eurogamer Expo for 2013.
 Hopefully, if everything doesn’t go arse-ways up in the next 11 months, I’ll be back here next year to do it all over again.
 Thanks for reading along, folks!

 Callum Petch has got a lot to not do, can he do it with you?
-Follow him on the Twitters (@CallumPetch), listen to the Pupcast (iTunes link) and read his weekly gaming column Petchulant every Friday here on GameSparked!
+Read his weekly gaming column Petchulant every Friday here on GameSparked!